Striv.tv Developed its Own Online Video Platform Based on Dacast Video APIs

 White label is a video industry term centered around branding.
 A “white label” service means that there is no branding included.
 This allows a business like Striv to built a platform around the Dacast system–without the Dacast logo appearing in any of the streams or on the dashboard.
 This approach is more professional, and it also allows Striv or a school to insert its own logo.

 Most free live streaming services–like Facebook and YouTube–use advertising to monetize.
 In a school or professional setting, it isn’t appropriate to be interrupted by advertising.
 That’s why ad-free streaming is another important feature for Striv.

 Especially in a school setting, streaming should also be cross-compatible to reach audiences.
 Striv’s streams are compatible with desktops, laptops, iPhones, Android, smart TVs, tablets, and a wide range of other devices.

 Technically, Striv is built around an Online Video Platform, or OVP.
 An OVP is like a Swiss Army Knife for online video, providing services for streaming, managing, and delivering video content.
-Recently, Striv has switched to using DaCast for its OVP in search for a more cost-effective service.
+Recently, Striv has switched to using Dacast for its OVP in search of a more cost-effective service.